All Episodes

 Jimmy Carter, George McGovern, all of their big losers, humiliating losers.

-The only exception to be Dukakis.
+The only exception would be Dukakis.

 He ended up in Hawaii teaching school somewhere.